 - “Forty Days and Forty Nights”

-- Arrange the young people in groups of three or four, and assign a song or songs to each group and tell them to summarize what the song teaches us about the season of Lent (i.e. if you didn’t know anything about Lent and all you had was this song, what would you learn about Lent from it?).
+- Arrange the young people in groups of three or four, and assign a song or songs to each group.
+Tell them to summarize what the song teaches us about the season of Lent.
+If you didn’t know anything about Lent and all you had was this song, what would you learn about Lent from it?

 - If possible, arrange to play recordings of some of these hymns, or arrange to have a choir member, cantor, or liturgical musician join you to play/sing these songs for the young people.